Srijan-Petwal/mission-control/README.md

-# 🚀 NASA Mission Control
+# 🚀 Mission Control

-NASA Mission Control is a full-stack web application focused on simulating space mission planning and control.
+Mission Control is a full-stack web application focused on simulating space mission planning and control.
 Built with a **Node.js Express backend** and a **React frontend**, it allows users to schedule space launches to habitable exoplanets, view upcoming missions, and review past launches.

 > 🔧 **Project is under development** – frontend redesign and ~full DB integration are ongoing~.